ari/watering/README.md

 ## Configuring the software

 I set up the system to provide a simple user interface through a web page.
 I can then click a link and the watering system turns on.
 Because I have VPN access, I could in theory do this from anywhere on earth.
+Use watering.conf as a guide for configuring a virtual host in Apache httpd.

+The contents of *watering* then goes into /var/www/localhost/htdocs/watering/function

 I also added the following lines to /etc/crontab